LdBeth/trash/readme.md

 files/folders to the trash.
 If you want `trash` to ask Finder to perform the trashing (e.g. to ensure that the _"put back"_ feature works), supply the `-F` argument.

-**This feature isn't implemented in this version yet.**
-The API used by original Objective-C version is depreciated.

 ## `~/.Trash` isn't readable